jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/07-tree/01-intro/README.md

 ---
-title: NestedList
+title: Introduction
 ---

-# {title}

 A nested list consists of multiple sections, each section contains a heading and content.
-Content can be nested further multiple levels.
+Content can be nested further.
 Users can click on the headings to expand or collapse a section revealing the content within.
 This can be used for

 Some of the notable features of this component are: